 And, since cool, crisp evenings are necessary to help trigger the onset of leaf color change, the science behind fall color in Florida doesn’t even really kick into gear until the leaves up North have already peaked.

 So, early to mid November is when the leaves in Florida begin their fall color display, whatever it may be.
 Some years are better than others when it comes to fall foliage in Florida.
-For example, 2010 saw several colder-than-average days, which in turn ushered in a far more vivid-than-usual fall color show the Sunshine State.
+For example, 2010 saw several colder-than-average days, which in turn ushered in a far more vivid-than-usual fall color show in the Sunshine State.
 However, 2011 was a more typical year for fall foliage in Florida, at least for the most part.

 A typical display of fall foliage in Florida includes scant hues of yellows, oranges, and reds, with some occasional purple.
 Of course, in the Sunshine State, palms and firs proliferate, which are evergreen trees that dominate much of the landscape, so fall color is much more sporadic here than, say, New Hampshire, or the Smoky Mountains, where there are far more deciduous trees.